 How to Get Into Software Testing from a Non-IT field?

-IT industry emerged to be a popular and glamorous career choice in the recent times.
-More and More individuals who have not been in the field want to try their hands at it.
+The IT industry emerged to be a popular and glamorous career choice in recent times.
+More and more individuals who have not been in the field want to try their hands at it.
 This is great, because technological inclination, fairly good pay, global outreach, challenging positions and scope for innovation are few plus-s of an IT career.

 In this context, the go-to branch of IT that attracts everyone is QA or of the software testing stream.
 This is perfect too because QA is a great career choice in itself with lots of advancement opportunities.

 All good so far, but the question is “HOW” to start and emerge successfully?
 This is the very question we will address in today’s article.

 Let me set something straight before we go any further.
 The following points are not the ingredients for a recipe- you are not going to get the same outcome every single time.
-These are some pointers that have helped few others before, so we put together a list that could help you too.
+These are some pointers that have helped a few others before, so we put together a list that could help you too.

 Non-IT to Software Testing Career Change: Few Important Pointers